-Carlton Buckels is in his third season coaching the Baylor cornerbacks.
+Carlton Buckels is in his fourth season coaching the Baylor cornerbacks.
 He joined the Bears in January 2011, a move that reunited him with BU defensive coordinator Phil Bennett, who coached Buckels at LSU in the early 1990s.

 Buckels came to Waco from North Texas, where he coached cornerbacks in 2009 and 2010.
 In 2009, Buckels' cornerbacks helped UNT lead the Sun Belt Conference in passing defense (217 ypg).